Everton village

 Gallery … >>

-The hall has recently been improved with the installation of an Accessible Toilet facility, officially opened in August 2021 by Cllr Tracey Wye..
+The hall has recently been improved with the installation of a new front fence and gate, officially opened in March 2023 by Cllrs Tracey Wye and Adam Zerny..

 History